cinchapi/concourse/examples/quickstart/python/README.md

 >> concourse.select(key='department', record=adrian)
 ['Engineering', 'Marketing']

-# We can easily find data that matches a criteria without declaring indexes
+# You can easily find data that matches a criteria without declaring indexes
 # For example, get all the data for all employees that make more than $10
 >> concourse.select(criteria='salary > 10')
 {1449069839744008: {'department': ['Engineering'],